trampgeek/jobe/README.md

 ## Implementation status

-Jobe is still under development.
-The current beta version implements enough of the API to provide the services needed by CodeRunner.
+The current version of Jobe (Version 1.0) implements enough of the API to provide the services needed by CodeRunner. .
 Only immediate-mode runs are supported, with run results being returned with the response to the POST of the run requests.
 Run results are not retained by the server (unless *run\_spec.debug* is true; see the API), so *get\_run\_status* always returns 404 not found.
 C, Python3, Python2, Octave and Java have been tested at this stage, and untested code exists to support C++ and Matlab.

+The Computer Science quiz server at the University of Canterbury switched to exclusive use of the Jobe sandbox in early July 2014.
+At the time of writing (mid August 2014) it has run several tens of thousands of Python3 and C jobs unattended since then with only a few minor bug fixes.

 Sandboxing is fairly basic.
 It uses the [domjudge](http://domjudge.org) *runguard* program to run student jobs with restrictions on resource